TOOL 2.5: “Four P’s” – Prioritize, Plan, Pace and Position

 - Your environment can make a difference in how you feel.

 Source: Holland Bloorview Kids Rehabilitation Hospital.
-Concussion & You: A Handbook for Parents and Kids.
+Concussion Care & You: A Handbook for Parents and Kids.
 (Page 9)